 1. Always stop and listen straight away to someone who wants to tell you about incidents or suspicions of abuse.
-2. Make a note of what was said or observed as soon as possible and pass to the Designated Safeguarding Lead at your earliest opportunity.
+2. Make a note of what was said or observed as soon as possible and pass to the Designated Safeguarding Lead, Mr Rose, or the Deputy Mrs Nicholson, at your earliest opportunity (via the school's electronic system, Safeguard my School, or a Record of Concern form if the electronic system is inaccessible).
 3. Never make a promise that you will keep what is said confidential or secret.
 If you are told about abuse you have a responsibility to tell the right people to get something done about it.
 You should explain that if you are going to be told something very important that needs to be sorted out, you will need to tell the people who can sort it out, but that you will only tell the people who absolutely have to know.
 4. Do not ask leading questions that might give your own ideas of what might have happened, e.g. "did he do X to you?"
 Just ask, "what do you want to tell me?" or "Is there anything else you want to say?"
 5. Immediately tell the Designated Safeguarding Lead unless they are the subject of the accusation.
 Don't tell other adults or young people what you have been told.
-If someone has made an accusation to you or you have concerns about the Head Teacher, you should report your concerns to the Chair of Governors 6.
-Discuss with the Designated Safeguarding Lead whether any steps need to be taken to protect the person who has told you about the abuse.
+If someone has made an accusation to you or you have concerns about the Headteacher, you should report your concerns to the Chair of Governors, either by telephone via the school office, or by email (via [chair@huntington.cheshire.sch.uk](mailto:chair@huntington.cheshire.sch.uk)).
+6. Discuss with the Designated Safeguarding Lead whether any steps need to be taken to protect the person who has told you about the abuse.
 7. Never attempt to carry out an investigation of suspected or alleged abuse by interviewing people etc. Children's Social Care and police officers are the people who have the authority to do this.
 You could cause more damage and endanger possible criminal proceedings.
 It is your duty to refer concerns on, not investigate.
 8. As soon as possible (and certainly the same day) the Designated Lead for safeguarding should refer the matter to the Integrated Access and referral team (I-ART) if a child is at risk of or suffering or likely to suffer significant harm.
 Follow their instructions about what to do next.
 They will set up any necessary investigations.
 That is their statutory job.
-In the case of an allegation against an adult that works with children, the Head teacher, or the Chair of Governors where the allegation is against the Head Teacher, should refer the matter to The Local Authority Designated Officer (DO).
+In the case of an allegation against an adult that works with children, the Headteacher, or the Chair of Governors where the allegation is against the Headteacher, should refer the matter to The Local Authority Designated Officer (DO).
 9. Never think abuse is impossible in your organisation or assume that an accusation against someone you know well and trust is bound to be wrong.
 10. Children and young people often tell other young people, rather than staff or other adults about abuse.
-Therefore you may hear an allegation from another child.
+Therefore, you may hear an allegation from another child.
 This should be acted upon in exactly the same manner as outlined above.